ruby/www.ruby-lang.org/en/news/_posts/2019-12-25-ruby-2-7-0-released.md

   * The default value of `--jit-max-cache` is changed from 1,000 to 100.

-* Fiber's cache strategy is changed and fiber creation is speed up.
+* Fiber's cache strategy is changed and fiber creation is speeded up.
   [GH-2224](https://github.com/ruby/ruby/pull/2224)

 * `Module#name`, `true.to_s`, `false.to_s`,